ali24444/ali24444/README.md

 - 👋 Hi, I’m @ali24444
 - 👀 I’m interested in ...
+AI, design
 - 🌱 I’m currently learning ...
 Artificial Intelligence with Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... apopo2001@gmail.com